 The Ashish N Soni fashion boutique is located at a lucrative address at Defence Colony – an affluent locality to the south of Delhi that is home to high-end shops, classy restaurants and the showrooms of world-renowned brands.

 Flacons by Kateřina Lenikusová

-Modern Flacons from the Giant Jewellery were inspired by traditional cut-glass baskets.
+Modern Flacons from the Giant Jewellery collection were inspired by traditional cut-glass baskets.
 Their iconic shape was created of a compact, hand-blown component.
 Octagons in the lower part were replaced with cuts in the shapes of lenses.
 The combination of a smooth shape with a simple cut and metallic appearance places the basket among modern pendants.
-The fixture was produced using a special kind of the overlaying technique which only the top glass-makers know how to use today.
+This luminaire was produced using a special kind of the overlaying technique, which only the top glass-makers know how to use today.
 They are painted with real gold and platinum.

-Without having undergone any substantial or perceptible changes in their appearance, high-class crystal light fixtures have retained popularity for not only decades, but centuries.
-As a light fixture, ‘Felicity’ represents grace in its purest form.
-It is composed of clear crystal, which is a material for the production of which Bohemia became popular as early as in the 16th century.
-A century later, a crystal chandelier looking exactly as we know it today was produced in Bohemia, becoming a symbol of luxury even back then.
+Without having undergone any substantial or perceptible changes in their appearance, high-class crystal chandeliers have retained popularity for not only decades, but centuries.
+As a luminaire, ‘Felicity’ represents grace in its purest form.
+It is composed of clear crystal, a staple of Bohemian glass-making and a symbol of luxury since the 16th century.

 Bolids by Jiří Svoboda

 When combining wall design with a lighting installation, it is possible to apply hand-blown components in a non-traditional way.
 The wall artwork is composed of shapes produced in a furnace, with each component hand-blown and free formed.
 Therefore, each piece within the sculpture is entirely unique in shape, making it all the more impressive.
 The contrasting combination of black and silver is a perfect match to the waves breaking on the ceiling nearby.